 The company and its clients consider the Quasar plan the best VPS hosting plan.
 It offers 4 CPU cores, 6 GB RAM, 120 GB SSD RAID 10, and 3000 GB bandwidth.

 In addition, with this plan, you get 100 GBs of offsite backup storage, up to 2 dedicated IPs,s and root/reseller level access.
 The pricing is $15.88/mo monthly, $14.88/mo quarterly, and $12.88/mo yearly.

 Magnetar is a new VPS hosting plan that is the most powerful among the VPS plans.
 It offers 8 CPU cores, 12 GB RAM, 240 GB SSD RAID 10, and 6000 GB bandwidth.
 In addition, with magnetar, you get 200 GBs of offsite backup storage, up to 2 dedicated IPs, and root/reseller level access.

 The pricing is $28.88/mo monthly, $26.88/mo quarterly, and $24.88/mo yearly.

 The question “What’s better to choose” depends on what you need from your hosting services.
 The best choice to start with would be the Quasar plan.

 Bluehost also offers VPS hosting, with 3 plans named Standard, Enhanced, and Ultimate.
-All plans include unlimited bandwidth, 24/7 support, cPanel/WHM, one simple dashboard where you can manage all tools, analyze performance, and more on one easy-to-use dashboard and other services.
+All plans include unlimited bandwidth, 24/7 support, cPanel/WHM, a straightforward dashboard where you can manage all tools, analyze performance, and more on one easy-to-use dashboard and other services.

 The Standard plan offers 2 cores with 30GB SSD storage, 2GB RAM, 1 TB bandwidth, and 1 IP address.
 You can get this plan for $19.99 per month.